davebenson/doom4-walkthrough/README.md

 ## Mission 8: Accessing the BFG (Defeating the Security Measure)
 Enter the chamber; the alarm will sound, i guess it noticed that the retina was attached to a corpse.
 Anyways, jump onto any of the symmetric metal platforms, and watch the crazy security apparatus.

-After about 10 seconds, a sequence of lamps will light up and ypu can to shoot the obvious cells (you need to shoot 4 of the 6 cells).
+After about 10 seconds, a sequence of lamps will light up and you can to shoot the obvious cells (you need to shoot 4 of the 6 cells).
 Do so, and the security system collapses and you can claim the BFG for your arsenal.

 Watch the cut-scene.